 - Install Remote on your iPhone or iPod touch (in the same way you'd install any other iPhone app.
 Remote is available for download here).

 - In iTunes, set the preference for the software to "Look for remote speakers with AirPlay."
+This option has been removed from newer versions of iTunes; they have this setting turned on automatically.

 And with that, you've got a wireless home audio system.